The Book Thief (film): Production

 A search for an actress to play the eponymous book thief, Liesel Meminger, occurred across the world.
 On February 4, 2013, it was announced that Canadian actress Sophie Nélisse was cast in the role and that Australian actor Geoffrey Rush and English actress Emily Watson would be playing Meminger's foster parents.

 Principal photography began in early March 2013 at Babelsberg Studio in Potsdam-Babelsberg, Germany.
 Locations included Marquardt Palace.
 The first trailer was released on August 21, with the Bastille song "Haunt" as the music.

 Markus Zusak, Australian author of the best-selling, award-winning book on which the film is based, confirmed on his blog that the film would be narrated by the character of "Death", as was the novel.
 After some speculation that Death might be voiced by the anonymous American actor who was used in the official trailer, it was announced that English actor Roger Allam of Game of Thrones would portray Death in the film.

 Soundtrack

-The music for the film was composed by John Williams, and the soundtrack album containing the score was released by Sony Classical and Fox Music.
-The album was released in the United States on November 19, 2013.
+The music for the film was composed and conducted by John Williams, and the soundtrack album containing the score was released by Sony Classical and Fox Music.
+The album was released in the United States on November 5, 2013.
 It was nominated for an Academy Award, BAFTA and Golden Globe for Best Original Score.
 It won Best Instrumental Album at the 57th Grammy Awards.

 The Book Thief marked the first time since 2005 that Williams had scored a film not directed by Steven Spielberg.